orion110/NLAB---Linux-/README.md

-# NLAB
-NLAB is primarily designed for macOS (Apple M2 / x86).
-For Linux runners, you’ll need to adjust paths, compilers, and dependencies (e.g., use apt instead of brew).
-The modular design allows you to swap out compiler detection for Linux if needed.

 # NLAB – Nuclear Lab HPC Environment

 **NLAB** is a modular, SQLite‑backed build and environment management system for scientific and high‑performance computing (HPC) software stacks.
 It was designed for **macOS (Apple M2 / x86)** but can be adapted to Linux with minimal changes.